margrietpalm/040code.github.io/content/posts/2019-08-25-sign-commits/index.md

 Most of you configuration will be store in so called `dotfiles` also for handling dotfiles there are several good options out and many post can be found.
 I personally like to use [stow](https://www.gnu.org/software/stow/) to link my dotfiles.

 So once I had my software and main configuration installed only a few challenged related to protection and security are left.
 I never took simply the time to setup my Git configuration well.
-So two things were really missing, signing and handle multiple Git identities.
+Two things were really missing, signing and handle multiple Git identities.
 So let's get them right this time.

 ## Signing my commits
 Signing digital content is not a new topic, so I will keep it short.
 For signing your Git commits you need to setup GPG key.
 An easy way would be using [Keybase](https://keybase.io).
 And manage your GPG key via Keybase.
 A second option is to generate your GPG keys using GNU GPG.
 Another handy tool to let your GPG password store in Keychain is [GPG suite](https://gpgtools.org/).